namakshenas/Ai_Agent/README.md

 Open your browser and visit http://localhost:5173 to use the application.

+## V - Usage

+Video demo :

-## VI - Usage
+## VI - Technologies Used

+- React 18.3.1
+- Vite
+- Ollama API
+- ExpressJS
+- LokiJS
+- Duck-duck-scrape
+- Cheerio
+- React-pdftotext
+- Marked 14.1.1
+- Turndown

 ## VII - Contributing

-I'm not looking of any contributor until the v1.0.0 release.
-Thanks a lot for your support.
+If you face any bug or if you want me to add / improve any functionality, open an issue with your request.
+Thanks a lot for your help.

 ## VIII - Acknowledgments

-- Georgi Gerganov and all related contributors for llama.cpp.
+- Georgi Gerganov and all associated contributors for llama.cpp.
 - The Ollama team for providing the inference API.
 - React and Vite communities for their excellent tools.
 - All contributors and supporters of the project.
-- All the people producing GGUF models.
+- Everybody producing GGUF models.
+- And finally, all the people that worked on any of the libraries I used.